 The number of people choosing to swap from other sources of heating and solid fuels to burning wood as a method of heating (such as a wood burning stove) or for social uses like burning wood logs in an open fire, chimnea or a garden firepit has been significant in the last few years.

 Wood burning emits a lovely aroma and if you use properly kiln-dried logs you will get the extra benefit of producing more heat.

-Quality Logs primary source of firewood logs is as a natural waste product from its sister company, Chaffin Tree Surgery, based in Hailsham, near Eastbourne in East Sussex.
+Quality Logs primary source of firewood logs is as a natural waste product from its sister company, Nest Land Management Ltd in East Sussex.
 Our logs have been processed and dried in our own kiln for the correct amount of time to create the best firewood in Sussex.

 Burning wood benefits

 - Firewood is easy to store and burn